 I did get a comment from Dr Klaus Graf suggesting that proper adherence to the license means providing a direct link to the license.

 That is now available; I just changed the output slightly to the first part (that mentions the license) links to it and the second link (on flickr photo) links to the photo.

 And guess what?
 Since all the work is done on an HTML file hosted on github, you do not need to change anything; the same bookmarklet generates the updated code.
 Gosh, I think I might be clever-ish.

 So if you have a bookmarklet, just keep using it.
 And new attributions have the new format.
 If you have not tried it yet, just make your own tool at http://cogdog.github.io/flickr-cc-helper/

 I am not quite sure if I should add the license link to the text attribution.
 I bet Dr Graf would say YES, it just seems to be a long chunk.
 I guess if the link is at the end, you could delete it.
 Or I could make it an option when you make a bookmark.

 I can make these changes… cause its my code.
 And if you want it do something else/different- fork it baby.

-The post "Creative Commons Attributor: Now With License Link" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/10/creative-commons-attributor-now-with-license-link/) on October 22, 2014.
+The post "Creative Commons Attributor: Now With License Link" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/10/creative-commons-attributor-now-with-license-link/) on October 22, 2014.